cjmayo/ntp/doc/source/orphan.rst

 the other servers as backup.
 Only the core servers and orphan children need to be enabled for orphan mode.

+.. _orphan-broadcast-fig:

 .. figure:: pic/broad.png
   :align: center

-  Figure 2.
   Orphan Broadcast Configuration

-For broadcast networks each core server is configured in both broadcast server and broadcast client modes as shown in Figure 2.
+For broadcast networks each core server is configured in both broadcast server and broadcast client modes as shown in :numref:`orphan-broadcast-fig`.
 Orphan children operate as broadcast clients of all core servers.
 As in peer networks, the core servers back up each other and only they and the orphan children need to be enabled for orphan mode.